functional exercise: practicing palmar flexion and dorsiflexion of the wrist

-yogabook / asana / practicing palmar flexion and dorsiflexion of the wrist
+yogabook / functional exercises / practicing palmar flexion and dorsiflexion of the wrist

 practicing palmar flexion and dorsiflexion of the wrist